 Swedish Toothbrush Rugs

 Toothbrush rugs are attributed to Swedish immigrants who brought this somewhat obscure tradition with them to America in the late 19th century.
 The Extension Service seized upon the idea and began teaching the technique to persons looking for a means of self-support following WWI and the Great Depression when the motto was “use it up, wear it out, make it do, or do without.”
 The nalbinding stitch originally used to make the rug has since morphed into a stitch which is quicker and easier to do.
 Students will be shown both methods and can choose which technique they want to use to make their own rug using fabric strips and a toothbrush needle.
-This is a great project for recycling old sheets, cloth or clothing — a means of sustainability in today’s culture.
+This is a great project for recycling old sheets, cloth or clothing—a means of sustainability in today’s culture.

-- Rotary cutter and cutting board OR scissors
+- Rotary cutter and cutting board (optional)

 - Feel free to bring your favorite tools and whatever materials you might feel appropriate for this course.